A Comparison of 2018 Business Tax Preparation Software

 TaxAct for Business Income Tax Returns

-Business tax return products for 2018 are all $60 each: Form 1065 for partnerships, Form 1120-S for S Corporations, and Form 1120 for C Corporations.
+Business tax-return products from TaxAct for 2018 are all $59.95 each: Form 1040 and Schedule C Form 1065 for partnerships, Form 1120-S for S Corporations, and Form 1120 for C Corporations.
 The cost includes only one return, with an additional cost for a state return.
-You can bundle these and save money if you have more than one type of business.
-A state return will cost an additional $37.
+Download versions or online versions are both available, but the download versions are not available for Mac OS.

-One nice feature of this software is that you can import your business information from QuickBooks desktop versions, although not from QuickBooks Online.
-And TurboTax offers very good audit support for an additional cost.
+Turbotax Business allows you to create W-2, 1099-MISC, 1099-INTd, 1099-DIV and K-1 forms.
+You can import your business information from QuickBooks desktop versions.
+TurboTax offers audit support for an additional cost.

 Should You Do Your Own Business Taxes?